m-onz/mzek-poirot/README.md

 # mzek-poirot

-A file integrity monitoring tool.
+A file integrity and entropy monitoring tool.

 ## install